 FXT-DVR mobile APP

-In addition to the live view, the APP allows to manage recorded files (download, delete or play).
-Through the FXT-DVR APP you can also start/stop recording for both, DVR memory or Phone memory.
+In addition to the live view, the APP allows managing recorded files (download, delete, or play).
+Through the FXT-DVR APP, you can also start/stop recording for both, DVR memory or Phone memory.

 The APP has even a built-in SD card speed test.
 It measures your card performance (read and write speed).